Allied4Future Conference in Partnership with TU Delft and the Knowledge4Innovation Forum

 TCLs are mission-driven platforms advancing technology for societal, environmental, and strategic impact.
 Each TCL will host specific Labs focused on targeted themes (e.g., AI in Healthcare Lab, Quantum Internet Policy Lab).
 Labs can be initiated by the Foundation or proposed bottom-up by partners of the Alllied4Future Foundation.

-Enabling the Labs: Policy & Finance Support
+Enabling Labs: Policy & Finance

 Enabling Function